Best Seafood Restaurants in Atlantic City

 Best Value: Dock's Oyster House

-For those watching their budget without sacrificing quality, Dock's Oyster House offers exceptional value at $$$ pricing."Atlantic City institution" serving seafood since 1897.
+Dock's Oyster House delivers solid quality at $$$ pricing."Atlantic City institution" serving seafood since 1897.
 10+ oyster varieties nightly, half-priced happy hour oysters, live piano.
 4+ stars.
 Request main dining room over annex.
-This is our go-to recommendation for families and groups looking to experience great seafood restaurants without breaking the bank.
+A reliable pick for families and groups on a set budget.

 Best for Special Occasions: Dock's Oyster House

-When you're celebrating something special in Atlantic City, Dock's Oyster House delivers an memorable experience.Classic seafood house on Atlantic Avenue.
+For a nicer night out in Atlantic City, Dock's Oyster House is a strong choice.Classic seafood house on Atlantic Avenue.
 Located in Atlantic City.
-The upscale setting and attention to detail make it worth the splurge.
+The upscale setting and attention to detail justify the price.

 What to Know Before You Go